 The materials for a solar array system include the foundation anchors, the racking (support frame) and the PV panels.
-The electrical system includes PV panel wiring to the Inverter, and direct buried cables to the housing for the Disconnect Switch, Splitter and Revenue Meter, to the 100 kVA Transformer, and to the high voltage Interrupter and Isolation Switch.
-A ducted direct buried service will feed the electricity generated by the solar array to the farm yard and will connect to a modified overhead powerline leading to the HONI F1 Feeder of Mt.
-Brydges DDS on Scotchmere Drive.
+The electrical system includes PV panel wiring to the Inverters, and direct buried cables to the housing for the Disconnect Switch, Splitter and Revenue Meter, to the 100 kVA Transfomer, and to the high voltage Interrupter and Isolation Switch.
+A ducted direct buried service will feed the electricity generated by the solar array to the HONI M24 Feeder of Longwood Station.